 Georgia Blanche Douglas Camp was born on September 10, 1877, in Atlanta, Georgia to Laura (nee Douglas) and George Camp.
 (In an autobiographical sketch Johnson recalled her first school days were in Rome, Georgia, and while still a young child she moved to Atlanta with her mother.3 ) In 1893 she graduated from the Normal School of Atlanta University and, after teaching school in Atlanta and nearby Marietta, she attended Oberlin Conservatory in Ohio.
 She returned to Atlanta and served briefly as a school principal, and in 1903 she married Henry Lincoln Johnson, a prominent attorney and Republican politician, and they moved in 1910 to Washington, D.C.
 In 1916 The Crisis printed Johnson’s first published poetry, and two book-length collections of her verse soon followed: The Heart of a Woman (1918), and Bronze (1922).

-In the eyes of some critics, of nearly parallel importance to Johnson’s own artistic output was her unceasing sponsorship of Washington, D.C.’s black cultural and intellectual circle during the nineteen-twenties and thirties.
-For years Johnson opened up her home – what she called the “Half-way House” at 1461 S Street NW -- and invited into it a weekly forum of thriving cultural discussion among African-American artists and intellectuals.
+Some critics have said Johnson’s own artistic output was rivaled in impact by her tireless support of Washington, D.C.’s black cultural and intellectual circle during the nineteen-twenties and thirties.
+Johnson opened up her home – what she called the “Half-way House” at 1461 S Street NW -- and presided over a lively weekly forum of African-American artists and intellectuals.
 Langston Hughes, Jean Toomer, W.E.B.
-Du Bois, William Stanley Braithwaite, and Zora Neale Hurston were just a few of many the “Saturday Nighters” for whom Georgia Johnson’s “S Street Salon” was both “a freewheeling jumble of the gifted, famous and odd” in D.C., as well as a “safe and supportive” atmosphere where “where Harlem Renaissance writers struggled with their literary work and where that work found its first audience.”
-6
+Du Bois, William Stanley Braithwaite, and Zora Neale Hurston were just a few of many the “Saturday Nighters” for whom Georgia Johnson’s “S Street Salon” was both “a freewheeling jumble of the gifted, famous and odd” in D.C., and a safe, supportive atmosphere “where Harlem Renaissance writers struggled with their literary work and where that work found its first audience.”6

-In 1965, in recognition of her meaningful achievements and their reflection upon” her native city, her alma mater, her race, and humanity” Atlanta University presented Johnson with as doctorate of literature, praising her as a
+In 1965, Atlanta University presented Johnson with as doctorate of literature, praising her as a

 Sensitive singer of sad songs; faithful interpreter of the feminine heart of a Negro with its joys, sorrows, limitations and frustrations of racial oppression in a male-dominated world; dreamer of broken dreams who translated her disappointments into such memorable and immortal lines as: “The heart of a woman falls back with the night, / and enters some alien cage of its plight, / and tries to forget it has dreamed of the stars / while it breaks, breaks, breaks, on the sheltering bars … 7